mesies/fuzzy-logic/content/posts/programming/pre-seeded-docker-image.md

 ### Introduction

-On our company we wanted to create an easy way for someone to run our web application through docker compose for demo/qa purposes, but there was a tiny problem.
+On our company we wanted to create an easy way for someone to run our web application (ASP.NET Core backend + Blazor frontend) through docker compose for demo/qa purposes, but there was a tiny problem.

 Our web application uses an in-house authentication server docker image that